Deploy FireboxV or XTMv on VMware ESXi

 This is different than the default setting for other Fireboxes.

 - The serial number for an unactivated FireboxV or XTMv device ends with 000000000.

 You assign the actual serial number during device activation.

 - In the virtual machines list, click the FireboxV or XTMv virtual machine.

 - In the General Information > Networking section, look for the IP addresses.

 Use the Web Setup Wizard to Create a Basic Configuration

-The Fireware Web Setup Wizard is almost the same for FireboxV and XTMv as it is for any other Firebox.
-One difference is that, for a FireboxV or XTMv virtual machine, you can connect to either the trusted interface or the external interface to run the Web Setup Wizard.
+The Fireware Web Setup Wizard is almost the same for FireboxV as it is for any other Firebox.
+One difference is that, for a FireboxV virtual machine, you can connect to either the trusted interface or the external interface to run the Web Setup Wizard.
 Another difference is that the virtual machine reboots after the wizard is complete, so that the virtual machine can restart with the new serial number.

 If you do not complete all of the Web Setup Wizard steps within 15 minutes, the wizard does not save any of your settings.
 You must log in and start again.

 The Web Setup Wizard includes a step to activate your FireboxV device.
 You must activate the Firebox with a feature key to get the serial number and to enable all licensed features.